 What to look for in a pandemic prediction model

-The mathematics for the typical prediction model are difficult to follow, even for experienced researchers, but there are some easily discerned features that you can look for.
+While the mathematics for the typical prediction model are difficult to follow, even for experienced researchers, there are some easily discerned features that should be included.

 First, does the model use standard Epidemiological principles based on the SIR model or some variation?
 The current COVID-19 pandemic is novel in a quantitative sense.
 The size and scope of this pandemic have no precedent other than perhaps the Spanish flu outbreak in 1918.
 Nevertheless, the mechanisms of transmission should not differ qualitatively from other diseases.
 Models that have predicted those past disease outbreaks well should be expected to perform reasonably well with the current pandemic.